 If so, you’ll likely need to have an ID accessible (e.g. your school ID, driver’s license or passport)

 Federal law requires that schools guarantee that you and the person registered in the course (and therefore taking the exam) are one and the same.
 When it comes to ID verification, Honorlock’s online proctoring software provides the easiest experience that you’ll find and it only takes about a minute.

-#5 If your instructor requires it, you will perform a 360-degree camera sweep of your testing area so that our remote proctors can check that you have no materials nearby that the instructor has prohibited (thus the recommendation above to take the exam in an uncluttered environment).
+#5 If your instructor requires it, you’ll perform a 360-degree camera sweep of your testing area so that our online proctors can check that you have don’t have prohibited materials nearby.

 Do I have to make an appointment to take my online proctored exam?